Ramgavar

-It was established in Constantinople in 1921 as a result of the unification of 3 political parties: the Armenakan Party, the Liberal Party of the Reformed Hunchakians, and the Constituent Democratic Party.
-The Armenakan Party was founded in 1885 by Mekertich Portukalian as part of the national movement in Van in the Ottoman Empire.
+It was established in Constantinople in 1921 as a result of the unification of four political parties: the Armenakan Party, the Liberal Party of the Reformed Hunchakians, the Armenian Constitutional Democratic Party (1907–1921), which had acted within the frame of constitutionalism in the Ottoman Empire, and the Armenian Populist Party.

-Following the 2003 Armenian parliamentary elections, the party won 2.9% of the popular vote, failing to win any seats.
-Ever since, the party has lost complete influence in the political landscape of Armenia and currently acts as an extra-parliamentary force.
-However, the party continues its activities throughout the Armenian diaspora, as one of the three historic traditional parties of the diaspora.
+The party established its main headquarters in Egypt and later Lebanon, with branches in Syria, Greece, France, the United States, Canada, and Argentina.

+In 1991, the Democratic Liberal Party of Armenia was founded in Armenia as a local counterpart to the Ramgavar Party of the diaspora.
+Various rifts within the party caused the formation of rival Armenakan-Democratic Liberal Party in 2009.
+Both parties were then unified in 2012 under the name "Democratic Liberal Party (Armenia)".

 History

+On 3 March 1872, 46 Armenians came together to form the "Union of Salvation" (not to be confused with the Russian Union of Salvation).
+The organization declared "Gone is our honor; our churches have been violated; they kidnapped our brides and our youth; they have taken away our rights and try to exterminate our nation.."
+On 26 April 1872, villages around Van sent a request, "In order to save ourselves from these evils, we are prepared to follow you even if we must shed blood or die.
+We are ready to go wherever...
+If the alternative to our present condition is to become Russified, let us be Russified together; if it is to be emigration, let us emigrate; if we are to die, let us die."
+These Russian organizations had goals to liberate the Ottoman Armenians from the Ottoman Empire.
+The Union of Salvation served a major step toward the formation of the first Armenian political party, the Armenakan.

 1885–1921: Armenakan Party

 The Armenakan Party was established in Van by Mekertich Portukalian, Setrak Gabudian, and Hampig Der Hampartsoumian in 1885 as an underground organization against the ruling system.
 It was classified as a party based on the fact that it developed a platform, a central body, and an official publication.

 The founders of the Armenakan party, Mekertich Portukalian, Setrak Gabudian, and Hampig Der Hampartsoumian kept in touch with the leaders, and published a journal of political and social enlightenment, "Armenia".
 Portukalian is also cited as the father of the Armenian Patriotic Society of Europe.

 After Mekertich Portukalian, the Armenians of Van continued to develop the political principles behind Armenian nationalism, in secrecy.
 The party's main misconception was that enemies of the Ottoman Empire would intervene and rescue the Armenian people throughout the period 1885–1918.

 With the turn of the century, Armenakans had cells outside Van, in other towns in the province, as well as in Trabzon and Istanbul.
 The military structure was developed in Russian Transcaucasia, in Persia, and in the United States.
 Military activities in the Ottoman Empire included Bashkaleh Resistance in May 1889, Defense of Van in June 1896 and the Siege of Van from April 19 to May 6, 1915.